tsfpga/tsfpga/doc/sphinx/simulation.rst

-.. _simulation_flow:
+.. _simulation:

 Simulation flow
 ===============

-This page how to run simulations using tsfpga and VUnit.
+This page shows how to run simulations using tsfpga and VUnit.

 As far as simulations go tsfpga can be seen as layer on top of VUnit. tsfpga helps manage the inputs to your simulation project: source files, test benches, :ref:`test configurations <local_configuration>`, :ref:`register code generation <registers>`, :ref:`IP cores <vivado_ip_cores>`, :ref:`simlib <vivado_simlib>`,...
 As such all features of VUnit are available as they are, and all simulators are supported (ghdl as well as commercial).

 Minimal example